pnplusplus/OSDMenu/README.md

 - "Unlimited" number of paths for each entry
 - Support for 1080i and 480p (as line-doubled 240p) video modes
 - Support for "protokernel" systems (SCPH-10000, SCPH-15000) ported from Free McBoot 1.9 by reverse-engineering
+- Support for launching applications from the memory card browser

 Due to memory limitations and the need to support more devices, the original FMCB launcher was split into two parts: patcher and launcher.